caarlyjackson/The-ANZAC-Bubble-Travel-App/README.md

 - [Deployed Site](#Deployed-Site)

 ## About Us
-Ushante Lancaster
+- Ushante Lancaster
-Sam Law
+- Sam Law
-Tim Rabbidge
+- Tim Rabbidge
-Carly Jackson
+- Carly Jackson

 ## Our App
 The application we have created is a dynamic, user friendly, and convenient travel and accomodation searcher for Australians that are keen to visit our New Zealand neighbours!
 The ANZAC Bubble Travel App provides each user with the option to search by a range of categories, including the prefered city they'd like to explore, the price range of their choosing and the number of adults traveling.
 Additionally, the app provides the keen traveller with the current weekly weather forecast of their chosen city, displaying a brief description, temperature reading, the average wind speed, humidity percentage and a cute weather icon for the day.

 ### User Stories
     As a tourist from Melbourne,
     I WANT to visit a bed and breakfast near a mountain range and have the option of zip lining activities.
     SO THAT

     As a NZ Tourism employee,
     I WANT to see where Australians are planning on travelling SO THAT I can plan future funding ventures

     As a family of four,
     I WANT to go camping and explore the Maori culture.
     SO THAT

 ### Functionality
-# CARLY WILL ADD THESE IN ON MONDAY !!!!! images and/or gifs to show site
+> The following shows the functionality of the app.

 ## Process
 For our travel app, we used the following technologies: